hansonkd/StrappedTemplates/README.md

 Speed
 =====

 Strapped preloads and tokenizes your templates before render time.
 This results in overall good performance.
 It is about as fast as Blaze-Html in normal linear templates.
 Agravating the garbage collection and doing large loops inside loops slows it down about 2x slower than Blaze-Html, which is still pretty fast.
-It is significantly (orders of magnitude) faster than interpreted templates like Django, Interpreted-Heist and Hastache.
+It is significantly (orders of magnitude) faster than interpreted templates like Django, Interpreted-Heist and Hastache and up to 2x as fast as Mako compiled python templates.

 I haven't spent spent much time optimizing so there is still room for improvement.
 Feel free to run the benchmarks or optimize them more.